junwang-noaa/graphcast/NCEP/Readme.md

    `cd graphcast/NCEP`

-3. Run the script with the desired start and end datetime (in "YYYYMMDDHH" format) as arguments:
+3. Submit the `graphcast_job.sh` to run for the most recent forecasts or run the above scripts with the desired start and end datetime (in "YYYYMMDDHH" format).

    `sbatch graphcast_job.sh`